 - The receiving mail server will report the result to the sending domain owner after using DMARC policy to determine the message disposition.

-To sum of everything in this post.
+To sum up everything in this post.
 DKIM and SPF are essential to prevent spoofing, phishing, and spam.
 They also play an important role in determining the deliverability of emails.
-Businesses that send emails every time must put these technologies in place to protect and build good reputation to avoid spam folders.
+Businesses that send emails every time must put these technologies in place to protect and build a good reputation to avoid spam folders.
 Both SPF and DKIM must be configured properly before DMARC is to be configured.
 Implementing DMARC without SPF and DKIM working properly will result in messages landing in spam or being rejected.
 For brand or domain protection, DMARC is a fantastic addition.